afombravo/2FAST2Q/README.md

 Remove any "Undetermined" or unwanted fastq.gz files from the input folder as the program will atempt to align all the fastq files in the input folder.

-Overwrite the template "inputs.txt" with the appropriate information, and start the program.
+Overwrite the template "inputs.txt" with the appropriate information.

+# Running

+On MSWindows and MacOS:

+Double click the program icon.

+On Linux:

+Using the terminal, navigate into the folder where Crispy is located and type the following commands:

+ i.	chmod +x ./Crispy
+ ii.	./Crispy -h

 A completion message will be given at the end

 # Output